ghollies/Rising-Constellation-FAQ/content/en/docs/Systems/_index.md

 ![Mobilized Population](/images/mobilized_population.PNG)

 ### System Population ![System Population](/images/system_population.png)
-How do populations within a system balance between planets? does it every time you have a new pop it tries to even it between all the planets
+#### How do populations within a system balance between planets?
+does it every time you have a new pop it tries to even it between all the planets

+#### How do I increase my system's population?
+Population will automatically grow if there is additional housing, and stability is more than 0.
+If the distance between current and max population is large, and stability is high, you will see faster growth

 ### Colonizing